RayneScofield/Legion-Y530-Hackintosh/README.md

 # Legion-Y530-Hackintosh

-join the telegram channel below if you want https://t.me/joinchat/AAAAAFeXebnHPGSgDI9Rzg
+join the telegram channel if you want https://t.me/joinchat/AAAAAFeXebnHPGSgDI9Rzg